ecclesmosque/ecclesmosque.github.io/_posts/2016-07-02-eid-al-fitr-2016-1437-announcement.md

 **May Allah accept our fasting and prayers during Ramadan.**

-Don’t forget to pay your [Zakat al-Fitr](#zakatul-fitr).
+Don’t forget to pay your **[Zakat al-Fitr](#zakatul-fitr)**.
 The minimum amount is £4 per person, which can be paid at the collection box at the back of Main Prayer Hall.
 It MUST be paid BEFORE you perform your Eid prayer.

 ## Eid prayers